siderolabs/talos/website/content/v1.2/advanced/troubleshooting-control-plane.md

 - Talos-builtin shared IP ([VIP]({{< relref "../talos-guides/network/vip" >}}))
 - BGP peering of a shared IP (such as with [kube-vip](https://kube-vip.io))

-Using a DNS name here is usually a good idea, it being the most flexible option, since it allows the combination with any _other_ option, while offering a layer of abstraction.
+Using a DNS name here is a good idea, since it allows any other option, while offering a layer of abstraction.
-It allows the underlying IP addresses to change over time without impacting the canonical URL.
+It allows the underlying IP addresses to change without impacting the canonical URL.

 Unlike most services in Kubernetes, the API server runs with host networking,